HOMEPAGE

 CONTACT

-Ever since my earliest childhood when I first became aware of dinosaurs and fossils, the world of geology has fascinated me.
-Raised on the Sussex coast of Southern England, between the rolling chalk downland of the South Downs and the English Channel, I had easy access to the famous White Cliffs and countless abandoned farm-pits.
+The world of geology has fascinated me since my earliest childhood when I first became aware of dinosaurs and fossils.
+Raised on the Sussex coast of Southern England, where the rolling chalk downland of the South Downs meets the English Channel, I had easy access to the famous White Cliffs and countless abandoned chalk pits.
 Soon I began searching for the fossils they contain, but rather than dinosaurs I found sea-urchins, shells, starfish and ammonites, and collecting these became the focus of my spare time.
-I am pictured above with some prized possessions.
+This naturally led to university studies in geology, palaeontology and then micropalaeontology, followed by 10 years spent as an oil and gas exploration geologist.
+Nowadays (2017) I am based in the southwest, a short drive from the Jurassic Coast and (most importantly personally!) within easy reach of the westermost outliers of the UK Chalk.

 Chancelloriid - Archiasterella fletchergryllus